OpenGenus/chatbot/README.md

 * Formatting tags like `<uppercase>`, `<lowercase>`, `<formal>` and `<explode>`.
 * The `<learn>` tag

-New features have been added for demonstration with reference to an article(in drafting stage  right now) at OpenGenus and explains the following.
+New features have been added for demonstration with reference to the article https://iq.opengenus.org/advancing-aiml/ at OpenGenus and explains the following.
 Go to `files.udc.aiml` to understand the context for now.

 * Sets